bentman/JARVISv3/README.md

 JARVISv3 is a local-first AI assistant designed for daily workflows on your machines.
 It's built on a **Workflow Graph** architecture, which means instead of just chatting, it coordinates specialized agents to handle things like search, deep research, code creation, code review, and memory retrieval — all while running on your own hardware.

-**Development Status**: Currently in Phase 4 of 9 (Basic Memory capabilities).
-See CHANGE_ROADMAP.md for the complete development plan and current priorities.
+**Development Status**: All 9 roadmap phases completed.
+See CHANGE_ROADMAP.md for the complete development history and CHANGE_LOG.md for implementation details.

 ## 🔍 Reality Check: What works?